We use cookies on this site to enhance your experience.

 Friday August 14th from 10am - 4pm

-Join us in-person on campus in Waterloo for GOAL Transition Day, a fun and informative event for students registered with Accessible Learning.
+Join us in-person on the Waterloo campus for GOAL Transition Day, a fun and informative event for students registered with Accessible Learning.
 It’s a great way to get a head start on university life before classes begin.

 During the day, you will: